-What is SRVCC?
+What is SRVCC in LTE?

 Single Radio Voice Call Continuity (SRVCC) is the full name of this acronym.
-With the SRVCC capability, an ongoing voice call over a packet-based LTE network (4G) can be switched to a circuit-based SS7 (3G) network, without dropping any communication.
+With the SRVCC capability, an ongoing voice call over a packet-based LTE network (4G) can be switched to a circuit-based SS7 (3G) network without dropping any communication.

 This needs an additional capability.
 SRVCC provides uninterrupted call experience from VoLTE to 3G or 2G networks.